 Core Skills are skills and abilities which everyone needs in their work.
 This is true for every job in every workplace.
-Core Skills also feature in Standard Grades, Highers and new National Qualifications Scottish candidates are issued with a Core Skills profile on their Scottish Qualifications Certificate.
+Core Skills also feature in National Qualifications such as Standard Grades and Highers and from 2000, Scottish candidates have been issued with a Core Skills profile on their Scottish Qualifications Certificate.
+Candidates who have already been certificated as achieving Core Skills at the levels given above - either in the workplace or at school or college - do not need to repeat these Core Skills as part of the Modern Apprenticeship Framework.